openfin/hello-openfin-selenium-csharp-example/README.md

 2. Clone this project and load and build it in VisualStudio 2015
 3. Run all tests in TEST->RUN->All Tests in VisualStudio 2015

+## License
+MIT

+The code in this repository is covered by the included license.
+If you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are subject to OpenFin’s [Developer License](https://openfin.co/developer-agreement/).
+If you have questions, please contact support@openfin.co

 ## Support
 Please enter an issue in the repo for any questions or problems.
 <br> Alternatively, please contact us at support@openfin.co